Hosting a Custom Server

 This module launches a web panel to interact with your custom server, through a general management page and a terminal page:

-You can find the URL for the web panel in your server console once it has been initialized.
+You can access the web panel with your server’s IP address and port once it has been initialized.

 If you do not want the web panel to be accessible from outside the local network or machine, and also do not need the map download feature below, you are free to block TCP port 7210 from external access.